ssribeiro/staking/code/smart-contract/README.md

+## Contract V2 – Additional Features
+Admins cannot pause the contract for unstaking; they can only pause it to prevent new stakes.

+Admins are prohibited from modifying the lock period of past stakes.
+New lock periods will apply only to new staking actions.

+A promotional lock period can be applied retroactively, but only if it benefits the user.
+(Example: If a user staked for 3 months, and a 1-month promotional lock is introduced, the user’s lock period can be reduced to 1 month—but never extended to a longer period like 6 months.)

+If the contract runs out of reward tokens, it will no longer lock users’ funds as the original contract did.
+Instead, it enables a mechanism called “Starving Unstake.”

+## Starving Unstake
+Each user is allowed one Starving Unstake per starvation period.

+It allows the user to unstake their principal only, while automatically restaking the rewards to be claimed once the contract is replenished and healthy again.

+A single Starving Unstake will trigger the starvation mode, pausing the contract to prevent new stakes.

+Starvation mode ensures that users can only stake when the contract is healthy and capable of paying rewards.
+Admins must top up the contract before they can unpause staking.

+Once the contract is healthy again and the user either unstakes or stakes more, they regain the ability to perform another Starving Unstake in any future starvation period.

+Why Contract V2 Is Safer:

+This second version is safer for users, as there is no condition that can permanently lock a user’s principal.
+Trust in this contract requires zero risk to the user’s core funds.
+The only trust required is that admins maintain a fair APY.

 # Testing of the smart contract

 The smart contract testing use truffle as testing framework and ganache as a test blockchain.